 Archaeologists have found a 4,000 years old Egyptian tomb with a curse that anyone who disturbed it will be eaten by a snake and a crocodile.

 Grave watchers were people employed to keep vigilante over fresh graves until the corpse inside was fully decomposed.

 A grave watcher could watch over a grave for several weeks and it was very normal for several of them to be present at a graveyard at the same time.

 Some graveyards even had special sheds where grave watchers could relax.
-Body snatchers were often determined and many still stole bodies from graves that were been watched.
-(Link 12)
+Body snatchers were often determined and many still stole bodies from graves that were being watched.